artemis-analytics/artemis/docs/artemis.md

 zero-overhead memory sharing to/from various libraries and processes.

-The data science and social science community typically deal with tabular data which manifests itself in various forms, most commonly refered to as DataFrames.
-The dataframe concept and the semantics found in various systems are common to the various DataFrames.
+The data science and social science community typically deal with tabular data which manifests itself in various forms, most commonly refered to as *DataFrames*.
+The *DataFrame* concept and the semantics found in various systems are common to the various *DataFrames*.
 However, the underlying byte-level memory represention varies across systems.
 The difference in the in-memory representation prevents sharing of algorithmic code across various systems and programming languages.
-Effectively, no standard exists for in-memory tabular data.
-Common examples of tabular data in-use today by data and social scientists:

-* Tabular data is commonly found in SQL.
-* Big data community developed Spark and Hive.
-* In-memory data frame in data science languages: python has pandas, R has data.table, and Julia has jil.table.
+No standard exists for in-memory tabular data, however, tabular is ubiquitious  Tabular data is commonly found in SQL, the "Big Data" community developed Spark and Hive, and In-memory *DataFrames* are found across popular data science languages.
+R, python and Julia all have a *DataFrame* in-memory tabular data which is commonly used by analysts.

-Tha Apache Arrow project solves the non-portable dataframe problem by providing a cross-language development platform for in-memory data which specifies a standardized language-independent columnar memory format for flat and hierarchical data, organized for efficient analytic operations on modern hardware.
+Tha Apache Arrow project solves the non-portable *DataFrame* problem by providing a cross-language development platform for in-memory data which specifies a standardized language-independent columnar memory format for flat and hierarchical data, organized for efficient analytic operations on modern hardware.
 Arrow provides computational libraries and zero-copy streaming messaging and interprocess communication.
 The key benefits of Arrow:

 Fast – enables execution engines to take advantage of the latest SIMD (Single input multiple data) operations in modern processes, for native vectorized optimization of analytical data processing.
 Columnar layout is optimized for data locality for better performance.
 The Arrow format supports zero-copy reads for fast data access without serialization overhead.

 Flexible – Arrow acts as a high performance interface between various systems and supports a wide variety of industry specific languages, including Python, C++ with Go in progress.

 Standard – Apache Arrow is backed by key developers from major open-source projects.